FRex/frex.github.io/lua/smallertable51.md

 Lua 5.1 takes 64 bytes, and with our fix 56, just like Luas 5.2, 5.3 and 5.4 do.

-Lua 5.5 beta gets rids of the `lastfree` pointer, resulting in 48 bytes (instead of 56).
+Lua 5.5 gets rids of the `lastfree` pointer, resulting in 48 bytes (instead of 56).
 It also has some other interesting optimizations for array part of the table.

-# Other interesting table changes in Lua 5.5 beta
+# Other interesting table changes in Lua 5.5

-Lua 5.5 beta also introduces a split design for the array part of the table, to make values stored in it smaller (normally they are value itself - 8 bytes for double, pointer, etc. plus 8 bytes for 1 byte type tag, due to padding, losing whole 7 bytes per array element).
+Lua 5.5 also introduces a split design for the array part of the table, to make values stored in it smaller (normally they are value itself - 8 bytes for double, pointer, etc. plus 8 bytes for 1 byte type tag, due to padding, losing whole 7 bytes per array element).